System Designed to Protect Air Quality and Minimize Odors; Air Monitoring Results Significantly Below State-Established Site Criteria

 Air Quality Monitoring Protects Health and Safety

 Real-time, short-term air monitoring data is submitted to the agencies on a daily basis.
 In addition, Honeywell has an air monitoring team that investigates air quality at the work site.
-The Community Health and Safety Plan is available at: www.lakecleanup.com and www.dec.ny.gov.
+The Community Health and Safety Plan is available at: staging.lakecleanup.com and www.dec.ny.gov.

 The air monitoring system operates 24 hours per day during the dredging season, or during construction activities.
 There are eight monitoring locations along the consolidation area perimeter where the lake material is processed and pumped into geotextile tubes for drying and safe isolation long term.
 Five air monitors are located along the lakeshore.
 Air monitoring is conducted to ensure that levels remain below established government criteria for the site.

 Air monitoring results are collected in real time.
 To provide an additional level of protection and ensure that the criteria are not reached, Honeywell set an even lower level for early warning.
 If this lower level is reached, it immediately triggers notification to a technician.
 An evaluation would be conducted, the emission source(s) identified, and operations closely watched to determine if controls are necessary.
 If the government criteria are reached, operations related to the source(s) would be restricted or stopped until the work is reassessed.

 In September 2012, we took the following actions to improve odor controls:

 - Significantly reduced temporary standing water in the active water basin